kloenk/PokeEscape-server/README.md

 - [ ] create error object
 - [ ] create an object for server
 - [ ] remove all unwrap functions (only match or unwrap_or_else or ?)
-- [ ] add err function to stream that flushes the stream befor returning an error